onomondo/onomondo-eim/README.md

 #### Consumer eUICCs

 Consumer eUICCs are normally not used in an eIM/IPAd infrastructure.
-They are intended to be used in consumer devies where the user controls the eUICC directly using an LPA software.
+They are intended to be used in consumer devices where the user controls the eUICC directly using an LPA software.
 However, it is still possible to use a consumer eUICC like an IoT eUICC when the remote IPAd supports an IoT eUICC emulation mode.
 Unfortunately the emulation will lack some features, this is in particular the cryptographic signing of the PSMOs / eCOs exchanged between the eIM and the IoT eUICC emulation.
 To get around this, the eIM must know which eUICC is a real IoT eUICC and which eUICC is actually a consumer eUICC hiding behind an IoT eUICC emulation.

-Onomondo-eim supports the simultanious usage of IoT eUICCs and consumer eUICCs.
+Onomondo-eim supports the simultaneous usage of IoT eUICCs and consumer eUICCs.
 The type of the eUICC must be set for each eUICC via the REST API once, if it differs from the default set with the configuration option `consumer_euicc`.

-For larger installations, where both flavours of eUICCs are used, it is recommended to run two dedicated eIM instances, one for each eUICC flavour.
+For larger installations, where both flavours of eUICCs are used, it is recommended to run two dedicated eIM instances, one for each eUICC flavor.

 ### vm.args